NCEAS/vegbank2/helm/README.md

   $ kubectl delete -n dev-vegbank pvc data-vegbankdb-postgresql-0
   ```

-Helm uninstall will delete all the pods, and deleting the PVC provides a clean slate for helm to initialize the required `postgres` settings (ex. creating a new `vegbank` user, a new database `vegbank`, etc.).
-If you don't clear out the data associated with `postgres`, you may run into permissions issues such as passwords retrieved from secrets not matching.
+  Helm uninstall will delete all the pods, and deleting the PVC associated with `postgres` provides a clean slate for helm to initialize the chart.
+If you don't delete this PVC, and simply try to remove the `postgres` data by accessing the `postgres` pod and running `rm -rf /bitnami/postgresql/data` which pulls the rug out on the `postgres` container, you may run into permissions issues such as passwords retrieved from secrets not matching.

 ## Step 3: Watch the `initContainers`